frittna/Crypto_Coin_Ticker/README.md

 only needs config file "ccticker.cfg" on SD-Card

+Descriptin:
-This will show a 24 candles, the min/max price and the volume as line, date and time are from time.nist.gov timeserver.
+This App will show you  a 24 candle chart in changeable timeframes including min/max price and the volume as line.
+Date and time are from time.nist.gov timeserver.
+The price data is from the binance api.

-For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Aug.05.2021 23:54 CET - Version 1.0.5 using spiffs + SDconfig + SHT30 Room Sensor
+For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Aug.05.2021 23:54 CET - Version 1.0.5 "using spiffs + SDconfig + SHT30 Room Sensor"

 **last edit:** added optional support for the SHT30 Temperature and Humidity sensor in the official grey vertical base - makes a bit larger info panel so only select if you want it.  -> when using the M5Burner just select regular or the sensor version (Celcius or Fahrenheit)

-For users **without the vertical base i recommend to use the usual version** you would loose some pixels from the candle chart for no benefit.
+For users **without the vertical base i recommend to use the usual version** you would loose some pixels from the candle chart for no benefit

 --------> **NOTE:** Aug.5.2021: I fixed a **BUG** in the recent version where your settings was not saved